martyfouts/examples/README.md

 # Overview

+This repository is now deprecated.
+The examples apply to Blender versions 3.x.
+It has not been tested on newer versions of Blender.

 This is a collection of annotated examples of blender functionality.
 The files are grouped more or less by the major subject given in the file's name.
 Many of the examples come from code I wrote to answer questions on